greg234234/magento2-developer-docs/content/service-impl.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Product service-calls are invoked in the Catalog Product layout when rendering the templates associated with the Product View page.
-For details, you can refer to the [layout.xml][6] for Catalog Product.
+The Product service-calls are invoked in the Catalog Product layout when
+rendering the templates for the Product View page.
+For details, you can refer to
+the [layout.xml][6] for Catalog Product.

 [6]: <https://github.com/magento/magento2/blob/master/app/code/Mage/Catalog/view/frontend/layout.xml>

-Below are details of the input and output data schema for Product service item method.
+Below are details of the input and output data schema for Product service item
+method.

 ### Input Schema